 When someone speaks, ask them to be closer to the microphone

 Unless you have a naturally resonant voice, the majority of people require some form of sound amplification to guarantee that everyone can properly hear them.

 Make sure that, before your meeting, you ask in-person attendees to move closer to the microphone when speaking.
 This is to avoid having participants ask each other to repeat their talking points or having to move closer to the microphone during a heated discussion or having someone else who is closer to the microphone repeat the talking points.

 This can waste everyone's time and will eventually cause your remote meeting participants to lose interest and resume whatever they were doing before the meeting.

-💡Pro Tip: Use adam.ai, the ONLY all-in-one meeting management platform, to generate automatic audio transcription, so meeting participants can easily follow what's being said.
+💡Pro Tip: Use Adam the AI meeting assistant to instantly get meeting transcript, smartly highlight key content items, and quickly convert them into actionable items, so meeting participants can easily follow what's being said.

 Virtual attendees are a priority

 Being on the other end of the call is a kind of disadvantage compared with being present in the hybrid meeting room.
 To balance this, in every activity, you should first start with your virtual attendees.
 Instating a feeling of inclusion for virtual attendees should be a priority in hybrid meetings if you don't want them to lose interest.

 Always include them in the conversation and ask about their opinions.
 You don't want your in-person attendees to forget that they have other people attending this meeting.
 If you forget about your virtual attendees, you'll risk that they'll be occupied with things other than actively participating in the meeting.

 Everyone should have access to all documents that will be used during the meeting